unlock-protocol/unlock/docs/docs/tools/checkout/README.md

 # Checkout

-Unlock Protocol has an app, most people are familiar with the Dashboard, Members and Keychain portions, but that app has an endpoint called checkout which accepts a configuration object as params and returns a custom configured checkout experience.
+The Unlock Labs team built an application, on top of the Open Protocol: most people are familiar with the Dashboard, Members and Keychain portions, but that app has an endpoint called **Checkout** which accepts a configuration object as params and yields a custom configured checkout experience.

-## The experience

-This experience can also be used in a few different ways:
+The checkout can be used in a few different ways:

-1. Stand-alone as a link you distribute to your members via email, Discord, etc. for minting your membership/ticket/credential NFT
+1. Stand-alone as a link you distribute to your members via email, Discord, etc. for minting your membership/ticket/credential NFT,
-1. Embedded in your website directly
+1. Embedded in your website directly,
-1. In combination with the Paywall our javascript library which is a thin wrapper around the checkout and Unlock APIs
+1. In combination with the [Paywall javascript library](../paywall.md).

 ## Examples